 In this podcast we discuss gender-based violence, its root causes and consequences.
 Who are the perpetrators and how can we create an open dialogue with them?
 Do we find peace in Icelandic homes?

 This episode was produced in collaboration with UN Women in Iceland.

-The podcast is in Icelandic and it is …
+The podcast is in Icelandic and …

 In this podcast we discuss Iceland’s capability, as a small state, to take on a leadership role in the international arena.
 Does Iceland have a strong voice within the international society?
 How can we shape the discussion and lead actions to tackle gender-based violence, violence against children and promote sustainable …